A Bonterms Standard Agreements Manifesto

 How long does it take 35 lawyers to draft a form?

 As a proof of concept, we assembled a Committee to draft an open source NDA.
 It went through four drafts in a series of meetings and surveys across three months.
 We then moved on to a bigger fish, a SaaS/cloud services agreement.
 Our Cloud Terms went through six major drafts, three sub-committees (Data, Risk and General Terms) and multiple meetings, surveys and discussions across seven months.
 You can see the result of all this good work here and use these “Standard Agreements” for free under CC BY 4.0.

 Come on in, the water’s fine.

-Our Cloud Terms and Mutual NDA let legal teams focus on what really matters and restore goodwill back to the process for everyone.
+Our Mutual NDA, Cloud Terms, PSA, SLA and DPA let legal teams focus on what really matters and restore goodwill back to the process for everyone.
 Give them a try and let me know how they work for you.
 I look forward to hearing from you.